 SEL makes a quantitative difference as well.
 In a 2011 study, kids in SEL programs scored, on average, 11 points higher than their peers on standardized tests.
 A 2013 survey of over 600 teachers showed that over 90 percent believed SEL helped kids in life.
 Almost all the teachers felt that social and emotional skills were teachable.

 Some kids in your ministry may be noticeably lacking in these skills.

 “This has been a slow-growing problem over the last 20 years when kids are not knowing how to do their job as a student or how to deal with their successes and failures,” says Megan Stone, founder and president of Stone Foundations of Learning and author of Own Your Education!
 “They’ve had teachers or parents constantly showing them the right answers” rather than helping kids work through challenges.

 Educators are looking for help.
-Benson has had numerous preschools approach her over the last several years to help them teach social skills to their preschoolers.
+Benson has had numerous preschools approach her over to help them teach social skills to their preschoolers.

 “We’re getting feedback from the preschools that more and more kids are having a hard time with the social relatedness pieces in the preschool classroom,” she says.
 “Not that they can’t learn their colors or their numbers.
-They don’t have frustration tolerance or the basic play skills to play independently without an adult showing them what to do.”
+They don’t have frustration tolerance or the basic play skills to play independently without an adult.”

 Learning Through Success and Failure

 In response to these lacking skills, SEL seeks to empower children to take ownership of their lives and education.